bensutherland/ms_oyster_popgen/README.md

 `mkdir 02-raw/trimmed/fastqc_trimmed/`
 `multiqc -o 02-raw/trimmed/fastqc_trimmed/ 02-raw/trimmed/fastqc_trimmed`

 Prepare a sample information file manually, using the example file, sample_information.csv as a template.
+Remember, this must be a tab-delimited text file! (not csv)

+Add the barcodes file that contains all barcodes for the project.
+This corresponds to the sample information file.

 ### De-multiplex your data
 Trim with process_radtags
-`./00-scripts/02_process_radtags.sh 70 nsiI mspI`
+`./00-scripts/02_process_radtags_2_enzymes.sh 70 nsiI mspI`

 Rename and copy
 `./00-scripts/03_rename_samples.sh`